 Many children today face several stressors at home, school and with peers.
 At a time when their minds are growing and they are forming impressions of how the world is, it is very important to work on such stressors in order to prevent the formation of long standing emotional and behavioral difficulties.
 Child counselling provides your little ones with an environment where they can explore their difficulties through child-friendly and holistic approaches.

 Through child counselling, we focus on the following:

-- This helps us understand important aspects about the child such as his self-esteem, how loved he feels and how he relates to the people around him
+- This helps us understand important aspects about the child such as his self-esteem, how loved he feels and how he relates to the people around him.

-Identifying roots of behavior
+Identifying Roots of Behaviour